Chapter 5. COM Servers

 9#define _ATL_CATMAP_ENTRY_REQUIRED 2

-The ATL helper function AtlRegisterClassCategoriesHelper
+The ATL helper function AtlRegisterClassCategoriesHelper iterates through the

 table and uses COM’s standard component category manager to